snwfdhmp/ravelin-code-test/README.md

 =================

 ## Summary
-We need an http server that will accept any post request (json) from muliple clients' websites.
+We need an HTTP server that will accept any POST request (JSON) from muliple clients' websites.
 Each request forms part of a struct (for that particular visitor) that will be printed to the terminal when the struct is fully complete.

-For the js part of the test please feel free to use any libraries that may help you **but do not use any non standard library packages for the Go service**.
+For the JS part of the test please feel free to use any libraries that may help you **but please only use the Go standard library for the backend**.

 ## Frontend (JS)
-Include javascript into the index.html (supplied) that captures and posts data every time one of the below events happens; this means you will be posting multiple times per visitor.
-Assume only 1 resize occurs.
+Insert JavaScript into the index.html (supplied) that captures and posts data every time one of the below events happens; this means you will be posting multiple times per visitor.
+Assume only one resize occurs.

   - if the screen resizes, the before and after dimensions
   - copy & paste (for each field)